- Windows cannot find the Microsoft license software terms is a common error you receive when trying to install Windows.

 Various problems can stop you from installing Windows on your PC.
 Here are some examples reported by users:

 - Windows cannot find the Microsoft software license terms clean install, VMware, Parallels, USB boot, VirtualBox – This issue usually occurs when trying to install Windows on a virtual machine.
 To fix it, change the configuration settings of the virtual machine (see how). ,

-- Windows cannot find the Microsoft license terms make sure the installation sources are valid – Sometimes this error can occur when there’s a problem with the installation media.
+- Windows cannot find the Microsoft license terms to make sure the installation sources are valid – Sometimes this error can occur when there’s a problem with the installation media.
 To fix it, create a new installation media (see how).

-How to fix Windows cannot find the Microsoft license software terms
+How do I fix the Microsoft license software terms issue?

 - Reset your BIOS

 - Disconnect the installation media during the installation

-- Use Rufus to create an installation media
+- Use a third-party tool to create an installation media

 - Try using a different flash drive